act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 ## Assumptions

-This rule assumes that while having an important context that is not [programatically determinable](#https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. 1.3.1 Info and Relationships, if text that has not been marked up as headings is used to split a form into different sections), this is allowed under success criterion 2.4.6 Headings and Labels: Headings and labels describe topic or purpose.
+This rule assumes that while having an differentiating context that is not [programatically determinable](#https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. 1.3.1 Info and Relationships, if text that has not been marked up as headings is used to split a form into different sections), this is allowed under success criterion 2.4.6 Headings and Labels: Headings and labels describe topic or purpose.

 ## Accessibility support